danielabar/meblog/src/markdown/development-iceberg.md

 ## Pull Request

-This sounds easy enough, especially if you're using Github and the [gh command line](https://cli.github.com/) utility.
-Submitting a pull request (PR) can be as fast as typing `gh pr create` in your terminal and hitting <kbd class="markdown-kbd">Enter</kbd> a few times to accept the defaults.
+Code can't just be pushed from a developers laptop to production, it first has to be reviewed with a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) (PR).
+The process of creating a PR seems easy enough, especially if you're using Github and the [gh](https://cli.github.com/) command line utility.
+It can be as fast as typing `gh pr create` in your terminal and hitting <kbd class="markdown-kbd">Enter</kbd> a few times to accept the defaults.
 However, a PR with only the branch name as the title and a one-liner description such as "added user authentication" is insufficient for an effective code review.

-There are two sections of important writing that should be included in a PR:
+There are two important sections that the developer submitting the PR needs to take the time to write:

 **Description:** This covers technical details of the change, such as the overall approach that was taken, any architectural decisions made, and explanations of complex logic or algorithms.
-Include interesting details you'd like to draw the reviewer's attention to, such as performance optimizations or if a non-standard solution was needed.
-If some especially difficult challenges or trade-offs were encountered during development, mention them as well.
+Include interesting details you'd like to draw the reviewer's attention to, such as performance optimizations, departure from conventions, or difficult challenges and trade-offs that were encountered during development.

 **Try it out:** This section is to provide step-by-step instructions for the reviewer, how they can checkout the branch and exercise the code changes on their laptop.
 Essentially whatever steps the original developer took to verify the feature works should be repeatable by the reviewer.
 This can catch some "works on my machine" issues.
 In my experience, following this process has caught many more issues than simply scanning the code changes in the PR.
 It's also a useful historical reference for future developers maintaining this code, to know how it can be exercised.

 ## Context Shift

 While waiting for their pull request to be reviewed, the developer needs to switch to another task, such as picking up someone else's code to review, or working on a small bugfix or technical debt item that doesn't depend on the current work awaiting review.
-When the feedback does come in on their PR, then another context shift is necessary to address the comments.
+When the feedback does come in on their PR, then another context shift is necessary to address the comments, and make further code changes if necessary.
 Another source of context shifting can be if an urgent production issue arises, or priorities change and the developer needs to switch to a different, now more important task.

 All of these activities take additional time, and depending on how busy the team is, it could take a few days or more to receive feedback on the PR, address it, then have the reviewer go over it again.

 ## Final Push

-After the code review feedback has been addressed and the PR approved, the developer needs to merge, and follow the procedure to get the code into production.
+After the code review feedback has been addressed and the PR approved, the developer needs to merge the PR, and follow the procedure to get the code into production.
 Ideally a [CI/CD](https://en.wikipedia.org/wiki/CI/CD) pipeline is in place to automate this activity, but there could still be some effort involved such as monitoring the deployment job, verifying the feature in production, and checking production logs to ensure all is well.

 ## Conclusion